By Nikki Phipps

 Numerous shrubs produce berries, many of which using both male and females flowers on the same plant.
 However, some shrubs – like holly - are dioecious, meaning they require separate male and female plants in order for pollination to occur.

 Of course, in their native environments, this doesn’t pose a problem.
 Nature simply takes care of itself.
 In the home landscape, however, knowing how to tell the difference between a male and female holly bush is important.
 If you don’t have at least one male within close proximity of a female, pollination will not occur.
+As a result, there will be no berries on holly.
 It takes just one male to pollinate several female plants.

 Holly Plant Male and Female Differences